 Once you arrive

-When you get on the ground, there are ways to make your dollar stretch while still enjoying your destination.
+When you get on the ground, there are ways to stretch your travel budget while still enjoying your destination.
 A guide book or a chat with the concierge may give you some insider tips on how to enjoy your new surroundings on the cheap.

 Grocery stores.
 Just like at home, eating out for every meal will add up, especially if you’re inclined to splurge on local delicacies.
-Save on your food budget by grabbing snacks or easy-to-prepare meals at a local grocery store.
+When travelling on a budget, save money on food by grabbing snacks or easy-to-prepare meals at a local grocery store.
 Shopping in a market may be a cultural experience in itself, and you might be surprised to see how inexpensive the local food can be.
 Pack a meal and enjoy a picnic in a park.

 Avoid touristy restaurants.
-Tourist trap restaurants are often crowded and overpriced.
+Do you want to overpay while sitting shoulder to shoulder?
+Of course not!
 Find out where the locals eat and you’ll get a much more relaxed, authentic dining experience.
 If you’d like to truly get on the local level, try street food and spend a fraction of the restaurant prices (just make sure they’re clean – the busier the stand, the fresher the food).

 Getting around.
 If your destination is outside of walking distance, consider buying a day pass for public transit, or rent a bicycle.
 You’ll save a fortune on taxis.
 If you’re driving, use GasBuddy.com (in the US and Canada) to find the lowest gas prices in your destination city.

 Using ATMs.
 Research the fees associated with using your debit or credit card abroad.
 You may get a better currency exchange rate at an ATM than a money exchange bureau.
-Make large withdrawals (within reason and personal safety) to cut down on the amount of visits to an ATM and the charges that come with it.
+Make larger withdrawals to cut down on ATM visits and charges it.

 Have fun for free.
 Not every attraction has an expensive entry fee.
 Museums, parks, and beaches offer free or low-cost fun for the whole family.

 Despite your best frugal efforts, if you still find yourself unable to afford a vacation due to debts or other financial burdens, call Consolidated Credit today at 1-888-294-3130.
-Our trained credit counsellors can give you free budget advice – maybe a few tweaks in your budget will give you the extra cash you need to indulge in a trip.
+Our trained credit counsellors can give you free budget advice.
+Just a few tweaks in your budget can free up extra cash for a trip.
 If your problems run deeper than that, our counsellors can help provide the tools that you need to tackle your debt.
 You can also get started online by trying our Free Budget Analysis.